mrGoncharuk/rt-1v/README.md

 RT is a fully featured Raytracer built as a project at 42.
 This project is intended to be a four person six week project, however I decided to attempt it by myself.
 Ray tracing is a technique for rendering images by simulating the path of light through an image plane.
 This project uses .ini files to configure the input.

-### Coding Style

-At 42, we follow a strict norm in order to teach us to follow style guides.
-This norm also prevents us from using many built-in functions.
-In this project, we are limited to using a barebones graphic library called minilibx.
-This library limits the functionality to creating windows, handling input hooks, and coloring specific pixels.

 # Usage